 Serve as a starter or with bread, roti or plain rice.

-- 1½ cup chopped mushrooms
+- 1½ cup mushrooms chopped or sliced

-- ½ cup finely chopped onions
+- ½ cup onions finely chopped

 - 5 large garlic cloves or minced(if using small, use more)

-- ½ tsp sugar (prefer organic)
+- ½ to 1 teaspoon sugar (prefer organic) or jaggery

 - salt to taste